 Some allow you to avoid fees and charges, others offer plenty of ATMs, and a few earn pretty high interest…

-You won’t pay a monthly maintenance fee and there isn’t a minimum balance requirement.
+If you go for a TD Student Checking account, you won’t pay a monthly maintenance fee and there isn’t a minimum balance requirement as long as you are 17-23 years old.
 You’ll also get free access to thousands of ATMs, and banks are mostly open seven days a week.

-This checking account is a great option for students as you won’t pay any fees and will get to use nearly 40,000 ATMs for free.
+The 360 Checking account by Capital One is a great option for students as you won’t pay any fees and will get to use nearly 40,000 ATMs for free.

 Now you’ve got your own bank account, here’s how you can keep it full up and still enjoy a restaurant meal: